nahmedraja/GASE/README.md

 `gase gase_aln [options] <path to ref.fa> <reads.fastq>`

 To find all the available options type in `gase gase_aln`.
 Currently GASE is only tested with single ended reads.

+Feel free to conatact Nauman Ahmed: n.ahmed@tudelft.nl for any issues or bugs.